CS-DaviMagalhaes/Kaggle-ML-Titanic-competition/README.md

-This was my first ML project, part of a introduction competition on kaggle titled *Titanic - Machine Learning from Disaster*.
+This was my **first ML project**, part of a introduction competition on kaggle titled *Titanic - Machine Learning from Disaster*.
 I've done this just after reading the second chapter of the book *Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow* by Aurélien Géron.
 I still have a lot to learn.

 Clearly there is some overfitting for the training data since my accuracy on the training test was 100% but my actual (best) submission accuracy had 77% accuracy.